Samuel-CHLam/wcr_constitution/index.md

     1. Any full member of the WCR may attend any Committee Meeting, but only Committee members shall have the right to vote.

-    1. The quorum for Committee Meetings shall be four members of the Committee one of whom must be the President or Vice-President/Treasurer.
+    1. The quorum for Committee Meetings shall be four members of the Committee one of whom must be the President or Vice-President.

-    1. Committee Meetings shall be chaired by the President unless he or she is absent or unable to do so in which case the Vice-President/Treasurer shall take the Chair.
+    1. Committee Meetings shall be chaired by the President unless he or she is absent or unable to do so in which case the Vice-President shall take the Chair.

     1. Decisions of Committee Meetings shall be taken by simple majority vote.
 In the event of a tie the Chairperson shall have a casting vote.
 If there is a tie and the Chairperson chooses not to exercise his or her casting vote the motion, amendment or procedural motion being voted on is lost.